MdJonaidHossain/Fiji_Code_for_Gus_Staining_in_Plants/README.md

-Fiji Macro Script - Image Analysis and Processing
-This Fiji Macro Script automates the image processing and analysis of a directory containing multiple RAW images in the Fiji platform.
+//Fiji Macro Script - Image Analysis and Processing This Fiji Macro Script automates the image processing and analysis of a directory containing multiple RAW images in the Fiji platform.
 The script applies a set of filters, thresholds, and measurements to extract and quantify specific particle features, while also allowing the user to input treatment and genotype information for each image.

 Requirements